bruno-lang/bruno-lang.github.io/learn/index.md

 # **bruno** in a Nutshell

 <div class='abstract'>
-In a rather oversimplified digest <code>bruno</code> as a language could be described as
+At a first glance <code>bruno</code> appears like

 <b>declarative programming with data and extension functions</b>.

-While there is a strong influence of FP apparent, thinking in language paradigms is quite misleading as the language often has its own twist on properties without being a multi-paradigm language.
-It is the best to look at it with a fresh and open mind.
+While there is a strong influence of FP language often has its own twist and picks from different paradigms without being a multi-paradigm language.
+It will be the best to look at it with a fresh and open mind.
 </div>

 ## Design Goals